. .

 • See Volume III for a more detailed summary of contents

-Copyright © 2007 - 2008 by Doug Drake, Bill Puryear & Jack Masters.
+Copyright © 2007 - 2023 by Jack Masters & Bill Puryear.
 All rights reserved.
-These pages may be freely linked, however use of any Content is protected under Title 17, U. S. Code governing Copyrighted Materials.
+These pages may be freely linked, however use of any content is protected under Title 17, U. S. Code governing Copyrighted Materials.